dylan-chong/towers-of-hanoi/report-README.txt

 * [ ] (5) Takes into account intersection constraints such as traffic lights to prefer routes with fewer lights.

+# Testing #

+I tested the program by doing a semi-Test-Driven Development style.

+- I wrote some simple tests for critical things like the A* algorithm
+- wrote a simple random-node-picking algorithm (to make sure the tests work) in combination with a few more tests
+- built the infrastructure around the algorithm (e.g. UI)
+- added tests that require finding the most efficient path
+- replaced the random algorithm with the real Dijkstra
+- add a bit of code for A*, algorithm
+- wrote more tests for extra requirements like one-way roads)
+- test manually on the small and large data (fixing bugs and writing new tests as needed)

+A similar process was used for the articulation points algorithm, although I did not implement a dummy algorithm before going into the more complex, because I couldn't think of one.

+I did not bother testing UI-related features because they are much harder to test (and tests were needed in the most complex parts of the program - the UI was not as complex).
+I relied on manual testing (by thoroughly checking that all combinations of inputs match my expectations) for UI.

+You can run the tests yourself by opening the 'full-project.zip' file, and running `./gradlew build test`.
+(This doesn't work on the uni computers though, because of the proxy settings - you can run it on any non-uni computer though).

 # Pseudocode and Notes #

 ## Djikstra / A* ##

-    start.shortestDistanceSoFar = 0 // appear first in pq
+    start.shortestCostSoFar = 0 // appear first in pq
-    pq = new PriorityQueue([start,allOtherNodes...], sorted by shortestDistanceSoFar)
+    pq = new PriorityQueue([start,allOtherNodes...], sorted by shortestCostSoFar)

     while !pq.empty? {

-      let n:Node = pq.poll() // n has the shortest shortestDistanceSoFar
+      let n:Node = pq.poll() // n has the shortest shortestCostSoFar

       if !n.hasCheckedChildren
         continue